 Concerning the remaining HIP header, the mandatory IPv6 extension fields, i.e., the Next Header and the Header Length, can be handled with existing 6LoWPAN compression mechanisms [HT11].
 Moreover, the HIP DEX specification currently only defines the highest order bit of the Controls field.
-This bit indicates that the exchanged public key is anonymous and, thus, should not be stored by the hand-shake peer.
+This bit indicates that the exchanged public key is anonymous and, thus, should not be stored by the handshake peer.
 As the memory overhead of maintaining multiple anonymous identities likely is excessive for constrained devices, the Controls field may often be empty.
 An empty Controls field, however, can be elided for transmission purposes.
 Importantly, the message parsing information, i.e., the Packet Type and the protocol Version, should remain uncompressed.
 This is to allow for immediate identification of retransmitted protocol messages and to afford an early checksum-based message verification without the need for prior message decompression.
-Still, we note that the Checksum has to be computed over the compressed message verification.
+Still, we note that the Checksum has to be computed over the compressed message content instead of the original HIP DEX message in order to afford such early message verification.